 HBXL Building Software is committed to providing a safe, stimulating and pleasant working environment and developing all of our staff to achieve their maximum potential.

 Obtaining regular feedback and opinions from staff is important to us and we run a staff consultation at least once a year.
 We also have a range of established communication channels to encourage knowledge sharing and feedback.
-Feedback channels to management comprise regular business briefings, quarterly staff conferences with the board of director and team meetings.
+As well as, feedback channels to management comprise regular business briefings, quarterly staff conferences with the board of director and team meetings.

 We also set up anonymous feedback system to management consisting of a suggestion box in the breakout area, where staff can make suggestions on management process or technique without fear of reprisal.